 A legal separation is not a legal end to your marriage.
 In fact, if you are legally separated and decide to remarry, you must first obtain a judgment of dissolution for your first marriage.
 However, a legal separation does allow you to live apart from your spouse while making separate financial, parenting, and property decisions.

-To find out more about legal separations, please contact Lonich Patton Ehrlich Policastri.
+To find out more about legal separations, please contact Lonich Patton Erlich Policastri.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.